 Evangelina is as everyday as women come.
 If she were a landscape, she’d be a patch of woods on the edge of a fallow Indiana field, her edges visible from all directions from miles away.
 Nothing special on the outside.
 A disturbance to nobody.
 One might think her a boring, self-contained Midwestern housewife.

-But poke one foot into my thematic novel, Evangelina Everyday, and before you know it, you are in Evangelina’s undergrowth, her mind.
-Tamp down the black raspberry brambles there.
-Inside Evangelina’s mind a grocery store grid of saltines can paralyze, a longed for anniversary at Chicago’s Hotel Blake becomes a place from which to watch men in orange jumpsuits walk the exercise yard at the top of a skyscraper prison, dolphins swim at the edge of a town called Hicksville, and the tweets of a presidential candidate spark desperate dreams of poems carved into potatoes.
-Inside Evangelina’s mind, Downton Abbey characters, especially poor Edith, become people worth praying for in hopes that by praying, one’s own unhappy life might improve.
+But poke one foot into Evangelina Everyday, and before you know it, you are in Evangelina’s undergrowth, her mind.
+Inside Evangelina’s mind, a grocery store grid of saltines can paralyze, dolphins swim at the edge of a town called Hicksville, and the tweets of a presidential candidate spark desperate dreams of poems carved into potatoes.
+Inside Evangelina’s mind, Downton Abbey characters, especially poor Edith, become people worth praying for in hopes that by praying, her own unhappy life might improve.

-Rooted in the minutiae of Midwestern life, Evangelina Everyday is focused around the inner life of one who suffers the annoyances of a Midwestern lifestyle in a manner all her own, a manner filled with anxious contemplation of the worth of her life.
-As a Midwestern grotesque character, Evangelina McQuarry has difficulty remembering things people aren’t supposed to forget: her favorite color, her real name.
-Many things make Evangelina uncomfortable, but bodies are the worst, especially cockroach bodies copulating, clacking and sliding against each other on top of a bedroom dresser in the middle of the night.
+Mixing humor and sincerity, Dawn Burns roots her debut collection firmly in the minutiae of Midwestern life, focusing on the inner life of one who suffers the annoyances of a Midwestern lifestyle in a manner all her own, a manner filled with anxious contemplation of the worth of her life.